- Program & Academic Advisors

 How can I get information about scholarships?

 There are many kinds of scholarships.
 For more details, please refer to the following page;

-Must I specify my desired advisor before applying?
+Must I contact my prospective advisor before applying?

 Please note that prior contact with professors will not affect admission decisions.

 How can I contact professors?
 Will prior contact with a professor favorably affect my screening?

 You may email professors at the addresses provided online.
 If a professor does not release their email address online, it may be possible to request to get in direct contact with them by emailing the Graduate School of International Relations administrative office at email@example.com